rubigdata/bigdata-blog-2021-joshdev-de/docs/final-project.md

 # Exploring a web crawl
 In this blog post I will describe how to process web crawl data.
 I describe the process and problems that occured.
+In the last section I give some ressources which explain the process of getting the scala program to run on a cluster.

 ## The question to answer
 Crawl data holds a lot of information, so the choice of a question was not easy.